saadl27/PuckoPolis/README.md

 >- 💡 Take care of which variable's type you will use for each variable in order to optimize the usage of memory.
 Use for example an **uint8\_t** variable if you only need to store numbers between 0 and 255

 > `Task 9`
->- Now fill the function **imu\_compute\_units()** to convert the raw measurements of the accelerometer and of the gyroscope into the good units
+>- Now fill the function **imu\_compute\_units()** to convert the raw measurements of the accelerometer and of the gyroscope into the good units;
->- Store the converted values in the correct fields of the **imu\_values** structure
+>- Store the converted values in the correct fields of the **imu\_values** structure;
->- 💡 Don't forget to include the offset previously found to correct the raw measurement used
+>- 💡 Don't forget to include the offset previously found to correct the raw measurement used;
->- 💡 Look at the code to find how the IMU is configured and look at the function used to read the values (useful to deduce what is received from the IMU)
+>- 💡 Look at the code to find how the IMU is configured and look at the function used to read the values (useful to deduce what is received from the IMU);
->- 💡 You can also find the [datasheet of the mpu9250](https://www.invensense.com/wp-content/uploads/2015/02/PS-MPU-9250A-01-v1.1.pdf) to deduce what represent the raw values (points **4.6** and **4.7**)
+>- 💡 You can also find the [datasheet of the mpu9250](https://www.invensense.com/wp-content/uploads/2015/02/PS-MPU-9250A-01-v1.1.pdf) to deduce what represent the raw values (points **4.6** and **4.7**);
->- 💡 Verify you obtain the good values on the terminal program.
+>- 💡 Check that you obtain the right values on the terminal program.

 ## Showing the gravity direction
 - Finally, if you look in the **main.c** file, you will see a nearly empty function called **show\_gravity()** which will be used to turn on or off the leds **LED1**, **LED3**, **LED5**, **LED7** depending on the orientation of the robot